 Speak with Our Team About Your Accident Today for Free

 Distasio Law Firm commits to putting our clients’ needs first.
 We provide the support and representation you need to focus your attention on healing from your injuries while we pursue damages in your case.

 We provide complimentary reviews of truck accident cases to determine if we can hold the liable party responsible for your damages on your behalf.
 If so, we can provide the financial backing to investigate your accident and seek damages.
 Our firm will accept no payment from your family unless we recover compensation in your case.
 Our fees always come directly from the payout we secure, never from your bank account.

 A team member from Distasio Law Firm will review your truck accident case at no cost to you today.
-You can reach us by calling (813) 259-0022.
+Contact us now to get started.